FREQUENTLY ASKED QUESTIONS

 *In some of our properties the credit card and check process are the same: your card would be charged and then refunded after departure.
 Details about this can be found in the description of the apartment on its individual page on our site.

-* Please note: We are unable to accommodate arrivals and departures on December 25 and January 1.
-Arrivals and departures on December 24 and 31 may incur a special fee.
+* Please note: We may not be able to accommodate arrivals and departures on December 25 and January 1, but we are happy to confirm this on a case-by-case basis.
+Arrivals and departures on December 24, 25, 31, and January 1 may incur a special fee.